symfony-cmf/symfony-cmf-docs/reference/configuration/routing.rst

 **type**: ``string`` **default**: ``null``

-The controller to use when the route enhancers only determined the template but no explicit controller.
+The controller to use when the route and none of the enhancers did determined an explicit controller.
 The value is the name of a controller using either the ``AcmeDemoBundle::Page::index`` or ``acme_demo.controller.page:indexAction`` notation.